-When we got our first look at the Amazon Echo Spot back in September, we were excited.
-Before the announcement of its release, Amazon’s Echo devices weren’t much to look at.
+When we got our first look at the Amazon Echo Spot, we were intrigued and inspired by how attractive it was.
+Before the Spot came along, Amazon’s Echo devices weren’t much to look at.
 The original Echo was a large cylinder that resembled some sort of mechanical pillar.
-The Echo Show – Amazon’s first device with a screen – was also blocky, and resembled a small TV.
-The all-new Echo, released earlier this year, was smaller and cuter, but still retained its cylinder-like shape, and left us hoping for more in the looks department.
+The original Echo Show – Amazon’s first device with a screen – was also blocky, and resembled a small TV.
+The all-new Echo was smaller and cuter, but still retained its cylinder-like shape, and left us hoping for more in the looks department.

 The Spot, available for $130, is different.
 It’s a beautiful, rounded piece of hardware that is somehow sleek, cute, and fun at the same time.
-It’s Amazon’s best-looking Echo device to date.
+It’s one of Amazon’s best-looking Echo devices to date.

 Spot on: beauty and brains

 The Echo Spot – available in white or black – is about four inches by four inches in size and has a 2.5-inch screen.
 It weighs 14.8 ounces, and looks a bit like a high-tech softball cut in half.
-It does all the things the other Echoes do — controlling your smart home devices, making calls, and telling you who the 12th president of the United States is (answer: Zachary Taylor).
+It does all the things the other Echoes do — control your smart home devices, make calls, and tell you who the 12th president of the United States is (answer: Zachary Taylor).

 Amazon created a beautiful, rounded piece of hardware that is somehow sleek, cute, and fun at the same time.